And overall, everything about that site — building it, learning from it, growing it, and eventually selling it — has been an amazing experience.

 “The market has evolved significantly…”

-"The market has evolved significantly over the last 5 years.
+“The market to buy and sell websites has evolved significantly over the last 5 years.
 Both buyers and sellers are becoming more sophisticated and knowledgeable, which has resulted in:

 - Sellers having a better understanding of valuation

 - Buyers being more confident in making acquisitions quickly